slyval/guidelines/SAP Commerce/Commerce Conventions.md

 	- Should be alphanumeric

 			Examples: AddressService, AddressDao, AddressFacade
-			Incorrect Examples: IAddressService, AddressServiceInt, AddressServiceIf.
-These can be perfectly legal names elsewhere.

 #### Implementations
 After defining an interface, implementations should be created to implement the contract defined by the interface.